You have no alerts.

 “He Yu, wake up!”
 I grabbed his clothes, but he continued to dig desperately in the mud.
 A moment later, the shovel head struck something solid.

 He Yu gave a sudden heave and shoveled the object out from under the mud.
 Immediately, an incredibly foul stench hit my nose.
 He had unearthed a highly decomposed corpse.
-Its limbs were missing; what he had just hit was the head.
+Its limbs were missing; what he had just struck was the head.

 I realized instantly what I might be standing on.
 I lunged forward, snatched the shovel head from He Yu’s hands, and threw it several meters away.
 Then, using every ounce of strength I had, I started dragging him toward the edge of the pit.